SantiagoLeyriaLino/SantiagoLeyriaLino/README.md

-### Hi there 👋 I am Kourtney Lee
+### Hi there 👋 I am Snatiago Leyria Lino
-:house_with_garden: I live in Taipei, Taiwan.<br>
+:house_with_garden: I live in Rio Cuarto, Argentina.<br>
-:computer: I am currently working for a global VR company as a senior backend engineer.<br>
+:computer: Passionate Full Stack web developer with experience in frontend and backend.
+Skills in HTML, CSS, JavaScript, React, Redux, Node.js, Express, Sequelize, Mongoose, PostgreSQL and MongoDB.
+Ability to create complete and functional web applications, collaborating in all stages of development..<br>

 ### Skill-set
 <p align="center">